Garden area in Chattanooga, Tennessee.

 Leo Lambert and an excavation team discovered the falls in 1928.
 Lambert named the falls after his wife Ruby and the area opened to the public in 1930.

 Following the underground guided tour, we climbed to the top of Lookout Mountain Tower for awesome views across the Tennessee Valley.
-There are also options to zip line and to rock climb a 40-foot tower with five different routes at this eco-friendly attraction.
+At this eco-friendly attraction, you can also zip line and rock climb a 40-foot tower with five different routes.

 View of Lookout Mountain in Chattanooga